Heather O'Neal

 The capital city had changed so much since I had lived there - 12 years earlier!
 The town was nearly unrecognizable.
 Walking through the streets, I easily became lost.
 My quaint and quiet Kathmandu had become a busy, noisy, polluted place - way too much traffic.
 The tourist area had doubled in size.
 The culture and traditions I had experienced in the 80s seemed forgotten or less important.
 Now there were so many cars, busses and motorcycles.
 All the new, modern amenities like computers and cell phones were distracting.
 Even western clothing had taken over.

-In order to keep up and keep current with the Nepal I knew back in the 80s, in 2000 I started my company, Of Global Interest LLC Adventure Travel.
-Over the past many years, I have been sharing my experience by organizing and leading tours to Nepal.
-From 2000 to 2011, I regularly traveled there, twice a year.
+From 2000 to 2011, I regularly traveled to the Himalayas twice a year.
 Most trips included trekking to Everest Base Camp at 17,600 ft.
 In 2002 my company was hired for a Mt.
 Everest expedition.
 While at Base Camp, I listened over the radio as our climber, Sean Swarner said, "I'm on top of the world!"
 Sean became the first cancer survivor to climb Mt.
 Everest.

 In 2011, my Nepalese business partner, Pem Dorjee Sherpa moved to Ann Arbor.
 Pem is a two-time Everest climber.
 He and his wife hold the record for the world's highest wedding.
 In 2005, Pem and his wife, Moni, were married at 29,028 feet on the summit of Mt.
 Everest!